What is Managerial Communication?

 - Motivating People– If managers don’t communicate to their staff frequently about their expectations, plans regarding their career growth, welfare measure they may be frustrated and de-motivated.
 Through managerial communication, managers can inform staff of rewards and incentives to motivate them.

 - Giving Job Instructions– Managers need to be clear to their subordinates about the job requirement such as what is expected and the time it should be completed.
 Failure to do so may lead to confusion about what is expected leading to inefficiency in the company.
 Subordinates can also seek clarification from their seniors if they don’t understand what is expected of them, through upward communication.

-- Controlling People– Every company has a clear way it operates outlined in its rules, regulations and procedures.
-This information is communicated by managers to ensure plans are carried out within the guidelines of this parameters.
-Managerial communication is, therefore, key to ensuring staff know this and adhere to it.
+- Controlling People– Every company has a clear way it operates outlined in its rules, regulations, and procedures.
+This information is communicated by managers to ensure plans are carried out within the guidelines of these parameters.
+Managerial communication is, therefore, key to ensuring staff knows this and adhere to it.